The Diary of a Young Girl: 'Dear Kitty

 Kitty became so idealized and started to lead her own life in the diary that it ceases to matter who is meant by 'Kitty'.
 The name ... is not meant to be me.

-Only when Anne Frank's diaries were transcribed in the 1980s did it emerge that 'Kitty' was not unique; she was one of a group of eight recipients to whom Anne addressed the first few months of her diary entries.
-In some of the notes, Anne references the other names, suggesting she imagined they all knew each other.
-With the exception of Kitty, none of the names were of people from Anne's real-life social circle.
-Three of the names may be imaginary, but five of them correspond to the names of a group of friends from the novels of Cissy van Marxveldt, which Anne was reading at the time.
+Once the unabridged diaries were published in Dutch in 1986 and then in English in 1989, the context of 'Kitty' became evident.
+She is one of a group of eight imaginary recipients Anne collectively and individually addresses the first few months of her 1942 diary entries.
+There is no mention of Kitty Egyedi.
+With the exception of 'Kitty', none of the names come from Anne's real-life social circle.
+Three of the names may be Anne's creation, but five correspond to a group of friends in Cissy van Marxveldt's novels, which Anne and her friends were reading that summer.
 Significantly, the novels are epistolary and include a teenage girl called 'Kitty Francken'.
 By the end of 1942, Anne was writing solely to her.
 In 1943, when she started revising and expanding her diary entries, she standardised the form and consolidated all of the recipients to just Kitty.